You’ve probably heard much about the importance of ‘feedback’. But have you ever wondered what it is, ...

 With Google Cloud Operations, you pay only for what you use.
 It's one of the most significant benefits of cloud-based platforms.
 But if you are new to Google Cloud Platform, you may not know how to control the resources you pay for yet.
 You may also not know where to look for cost cuts.
-If your application is up and running and you're using tools like Cloud Operations to check its performance, now is a good time to look at monitoring from a cost optimization perspective.
+If your application is up and running and you're using tools like Cloud Operations to check its performance, it is now a good time to monitor from a cost optimization perspective.

 What is Google Cloud Operations?

 Google Cloud Operations (formerly known as Stackdriver) is a monitoring, logging, and diagnostics service natively integrated with Google Cloud Platform.
 It helps to ensure the optimal performance of your application.
 It gathers different types of data and displays them in custom dashboards, charts, and reports.
 That's how Cloud Operations diagnoses your application's health.
 Its key features include monitoring, error reporting, debugger, and logging.

 In March 2020, GCP rebranded Stackdriver.
 Now called Google Cloud Operations, it merged the Stackdriver Metrics UI into the Google Cloud Console to provide a unified user experience and faster access to essential data.

 What can I check with Google Cloud Operations?

 Developers are dealing with a vast amount of data when it comes to logging and monitoring.
 It's an advantage to have all services integrated within Cloud Operations.
 Logs, errors, dashboards, and charts are easily accessible.
 It improves the troubleshooting process.